The Department of Environment Land Water and Planning (DELWP) is the lead agency for managing wildlife welfare arising from bushfire.

 - Firegrounds are considered dangerous and access to these areas is restricted.

-- Even after a fire has passed, fire-affected tree post a very high risk to human safety.
+- Even after a fire has passed, the fire ground poses a very high risk to human safety.

-- DELWP has qualified Wildlife Assessment Teams working in fire-affected areas to undertake wildlife assessment.
+- DELWP has qualified Wildlife Assessment Teams that can be deployed into fire-affected areas to undertake wildlife assessment.

 For current fire warnings and emergency information visit Vic Emergency